 You can also playback 10-bit DirectX 11 Fullscreen Exclusive with the help of LAV Filter in CPU decoding mode/Nvidia 10-Bit Capable GPU.

 It even offers tweaks you are able to setup such as the Preserve HUE/Compress HighLights/Restore Details/PurePower Gamma Curve and so on.

 You get HDR video in pure state with a lot of tweaking options, instead only having to choose from factory made HDR TV Presets.

-As of today you can also playback VISIONPLUSHDR-1000 using the Windows 10 HDR API ( in MadVR you select “passthrough HDR to TV using Windows 10 API”.
+As of today you can also playback VISIONPLUSHDR-X using the Windows 10 HDR API ( in MadVR you select “passthrough HDR to TV using Windows 10 API” or Movies & TV Player.

 Why HDR is being used as pure marketing